fetchai/docs-archived/docs/learn_the_concepts/blockchains/what_is_a_blockchain.md

 7. **Blockchain for healthcare**: the healthcare industry may benefit greatly from the use of blockchain.
 Blockchains are being used by healthcare payers and providers to handle clinical trial data and electronic medical records while upholding regulatory compliance.

 ## Who can participate in a blockchain network?

-Each blockchain network has various participants, each one playing a different role:

 1. **Blockchain users**: participants with permissions to join the blockchain network and conduct transactions with other network participants.